-This blog exists primarily as a means to share research and post recent news for anyone interested in following it.
-Over the next several months I am adding posts featuring background archival materials, maps, and an extensive collection of photos associated with Footprints.
-Eventually I plan to add older materials associated with Quagmire on the Mekong Delta, too.
-Please email if you have any questions or comments.
+This blog exists primarily as a means to share my research in one handy place and on occasion to post news for anyone interested in following my work.
+For cartography nerds, I will also add posts now and then, or by request, featuring archival materials, georeferenced maps, and other materials associated with Footprints.
+Please email me if you have any questions or comments.

 - Footprints of War – Now Open Access